CONE World [ CONE World Home | Board | Solvers | CONELib | Links | GamsWorld group | Search | Contact ]

 CONOPT Nonlinear optimization solver from ARKI Consulting and Development, Copenhagen, Denmark

-CPLEX High-performance linear, mixed-integer linear, and quadratic programming solver from ILOG.
+CPLEX High-performance linear, mixed-integer linear, and quadratic programming solver from IBM

 LOQO General purpose solver for smooth nonlinear programs from Princeton University.